Eyes-on-Me: Scalable RAG Poisoning through Transferable Attention-Steering Attractors: Ablation Studies and Analyses

 \subsection{Baseline Analysis and Defense Evaluation}

-\eric{In this section, we compare our attack with baseline methods under SITA defenses for RAG systems, following the protocol of~\cite{gao-etal-2025-shaping}.
-Table~\ref{tab:defense} summarizes the key findings.}
+\eric{In this section, we compare our attack with baseline methods under SOTA defenses for RAG systems, following the protocol of~\cite{gao-etal-2025-shaping}.
+From Table~\ref{tab:defense}, we find:}

-\eric{\textbf{Efficiency and Stability.} Unlike baselines whose costs grow linearly with the number of triggers $N$, our method requires only a single optimization, yielding constant attack time (measured on an NVIDIA H200 GPU).
-Furthermore, it also exhibits near position-independence: when the malicious document is inserted at each of the top-5 retrieval positions (with the other documents fixed), variance in G-ASR remains as low as 0.39\%.
+\eric{\textbf{Efficiency and Stability.} Unlike baselines whose costs grow linearly with the number of triggers $N$, our method requires only a single optimization, yielding constant attack time.} \icml{Crucially, \attackName{} enables high-performance trigger transferability: payloads transferred from successful attack queries achieve \textbf{approximately 62\% E2E-ASR} without retraining, nearly matching the 71\% ASR of direct white-box optimization.} \eric{Furthermore, it also exhibits near position-independence: when the malicious document is inserted at each of the top-5 retrieval positions (with the other documents fixed), variance in G-ASR remains as low as 0.39\%.
 In contrast, Phantom is both costly and position-sensitive due to its next-token log-probability loss.}